Hybrid iLQR Model Predictive Control for Contact Implicit Stabilization on Legged Robots: Experiments for HiLQR MPC

-In this section, the experimental setups for HiLQR MPC are presented, with results given in Section~\ref{sec:results}.
+In this section, the {experiments and results} for HiLQR {used as an} MPC are presented. {Overall, we find that utilizing the cost mismatch updates is crucial for obtaining good solutions, and HiLQR MPC can withstand large perturbations by modifying the contact sequence in an optimal manner.
+Experimental results are also shown in the video attachment.}

 To validate the event-driven mode mismatch cost update, we first compare using the proposed update with not using any hybrid cost updates on a simple actuated bouncing ball hybrid system.
 Then, to show how this approach can scale up to a real system, simulated and physical robot experiments are carried out on a quadrupedal robot (Unitree A1) to compare HiLQR MPC with methods that use centroidal simplifications and Raibert heuristics for swing leg control: ``Convex MPC'' \cite{di2018dynamic} and ``Instant QP'' \cite{da2020learning,xie2021glide,gehring2013control}.
 Convex MPC returns ground reaction forces for the feet that are in contact with the ground and are subjected to friction constraints for a set horizon length.
 The dynamic model is a linearized floating base model and the optimization is formulated as a quadratic program.
 Instant QP solves the same problem, but for a single timestep.
 Because only one timestep is solved, Instant QP can update the solver with the actual contact condition of the feet and can provide more stability with respect to contact mismatches, but lacks the robustness that is gained from looking ahead.